 As well as disrupting a niche of the netbook market, we believe that the iPad will also impact some of the new emerging devices that are arriving in the home.
 Devices such as the O2 Joggler and Orange Tabbee were designed to be simple family organizers with connectivity to the internet, but now appear extremely limited when compared to the iPad.
 There is definitely a space for the iPad to be everyone's friend around the home - looking up something whilst watching the TV, organizing family life in the kitchen, casual reading of books and magazines or listening to music in bed before sleep.To read the full article, covering...

-...Members of the Telco 2.0TM Executive Briefing Subscription Service can access the full item here.
+...Members of the Telco 2.0TM Executive Briefing Subscription Service and the Dealing with Disruption Stream can access the full item here.
 Non-Members, please see here for how to subscribe, or email email@example.com or call +44 (0) 207 247 5003.